The Moffitt Method Blog

 Hang Clean Vs. Power Clean: Which Is Better for Athletes?

-Both the hang clean and power clean are Olympic weightlifting exercises that involve lifting a barbell from the floor to the front rack position.
-While they are similar exercises, they differ in their starting position and technique.
+The hang clean and power clean are Olympic lifting exercises that involve lifting a barbell from the floor to the front rack position.
+They share similarities but differ in their starting position and technique.
 Both are great for building strength, power, and explosiveness in the lower body, back, and shoulders.
-In addition, athletes and weightlifters often use them as part of their strength and conditioning programs.
-But is the hang clean vs. the power clean more valuable to high school and college athletes trying to develop explosive strength?
-First, let’s discuss the difference between a hang clean and a power clean from the floor.
+Athletes and weightlifters often use both as part of their strength and conditioning programs.
+Given the similarities they share, many strength coaches hotly debate which exercise is best for high school and college athletes who want to develop explosive strength.
+So, which is best?
+To answer this, let’s compare the two exercises.

 The Power Clean

 The power clean starts with the barbell on the ground.
-The lifter uses their legs, hips, and back to pull the barbell up explosively, catching it at shoulder level or higher.
-This lift involves a triple extension of the ankles, knees, and hips to generate power and momentum to lift the bar.
-The power clean allows you to lift more due to the increased power generated from the full extension at the start of the lift.
-This exercise also involves a greater range of motion than the hang clean, as the bar must be lifted from the ground.
+The lifter uses their legs, hips, and back to pull the barbell up explosively, catching it in the front rack position.
+This exercise involves a triple extension of the ankles, knees, and hips to lift the bar.
+The power clean allows you to lift more due to the increased power generated by pulling from the ground.
+It also has a greater range of motion than the hang clean, and thus trains more of the body than the hang clean does.

 The Hang Clean

 The hang clean starts with the lifter holding the barbell at the mid-thigh level.
-From there, they will explosively pull the barbell up to shoulder height.
+From there, they explosively pull the barbell up to the front rack position.
 Then, they will drop their body underneath the bar and catch it in a front squat position.
-The hang clean involves a shorter range of motion vs. the power clean, as the bar is already elevated.
-And, it requires less mobility and flexibility since it starts from a higher position.
+The hang clean involves a shorter range of motion than the power clean, as the bar is already elevated.
+It requires less mobility and flexibility since it starts from a higher position.

-While both exercises work for the same muscle groups, the hang clean emphasizes the upper body and traps.
+While both exercises work similar muscle groups, the hang clean emphasizes the upper body and traps.
 In this exercise, the lifter must initiate the movement from a static position.
 The power clean requires more leg drive and explosiveness to lift the bar from the ground.

 The Problem With Hang Cleans

-During this exercise, the arms become massively bent, and the force exerted to lift the bar over utilizes the hips.
-This takes out the kinetic chain of the movement and will train the body to have extremely bent arms before reaching extension.
+During this exercise, the arms become massively bent, and the force exerted to lift the bar overutilizes the hips.
+This takes out the more natural movement pattern of triple extension out of the lift and will train the body to have extremely bent arms before reaching extension.
 As a result, the bar decreases velocity, and the lift becomes less efficient.
-The hip clean should not be used for training as it will reinforce bad technique.
+For this reason, the Moffitt Method recommends that strength coaches use the hip clean sparingly, if ever.
+The last thing a strength coach wants to do is reinforce bad technique.

 The Solution

-To combat this, coaches must focus on teaching proper mechanics emphasizing the explosive drive from the legs and hips.
-This training should include starting the pull from the floor with a strong back extension to move the bar quickly off the ground.
-The athlete should then use as little arm and shoulder drive as possible while maintaining a proper set position and finish.
+To combat this, coaches must focus on teaching proper technique, emphasizing the explosive drive from the legs and hips.
+This should include starting the pull from the floor with a strong back extension to move the bar quickly off the ground.
+By using the legs and emphasizing the drive from the legs and hips, the athlete will minimize their arm bend and maximize the amount of weight lifted.
+They will also finish the lift more effectively.

 Hang Clean vs. Power Clean: Which Is Right for Your Athletes?

-First, the power clean involves more muscle activation throughout the body and is more effective for developing overall strength and power.
-Since the power clean is performed from the floor, the legs are utilized more, allowing power to be driven through the floor and into the barbell for a longer period.
-The velocity is also steadily increasing throughout the pull off the floor.
+Firstly, the power clean involves more muscle activation throughout the body and is more effective for developing overall strength and power.
+Since the power clean is performed from the floor, the legs are utilized more, which in turn makes the clean mimic a more natural athletic movement.
+It also allows the athlete to develop more power and speed.

 In the hang clean, the legs are utilized in two separate motions: deadlifting the weight off the floor and moving the bar from the hips to the shoulders.
-As a result, the hang clean produces much less power.
-And, it does not allow full-force production to build over time, which would produce more power for the athlete.
+These two separate motions produce less power, but more importantly, the second motion does not as closely mimic more natural athletic movements.
+It also does not allow full-force production to build over time from the ground to the hips, which would produce more power for the athlete.

 The second reason the power clean is preferred is that, in the hang clean, many athletes begin to “hip clean” in an extreme manner.
-This variation causes the athlete to “pocket” the bar, thus reinforcing bad technique and not optimizing triple extension.
+This variation causes the athlete to reinforce bad technique.
+This in turn results in many athletes skipping the more natural triple extension, which mimics athletic movement.